AdrianAntico/AutoQuant/README.md

 ![Issue #19](https://github.com/AdrianAntico/RemixAutoML/issues/19)

 # RemixAutoML <img src="Images/RemixAutoML-hexSticker.png" align="right" width="120" />
 > This is a collection of functions that I have made to speed up machine learning and to ensure high quality modeling results and output are generated.
-They are great at establishing solid baselines that are extremely challenging to beat using alternative methods (if at all). **They are intended to make the development cycle fast and robust, along with making operationalizing quick and easy, with low latency model scoring.** To see them in action, check out the free tutorials at <a href="http://www.remyxcourses.com/course?courseid=intro-to-remixautoml-in-r" target="_blank">RemyxCourses.com</a> or the reference manual and vignette in the vignette folder above.
+They are great at establishing solid baselines that are extremely challenging to beat using alternative methods (if at all). **They are intended to make the development cycle fast and robust, along with making operationalizing quick and easy, with low latency model scoring.**

-Also, be sure to visit our blog at <a href="https://www.remixinstitute.com" target="_blank">RemixInstitute.ai</a> for data science, machine learning, and AI content.

 You can contact me via <a href="https://www.linkedin.com/in/adrian-antico/" target="_blank">LinkedIn</a> for any questions about the package.
-You can also go into the vignettes folder to see the package reference manual and a vignette with some background and examples.
 If you want to be a contributer, contact me via LinkedIn email.

 ## RemixAutoML Blogs: <img src="Images/BlogsImage4.png" align="right" width="180" />
 [AI for Small to Medium Size Businesses: A Management Take On The Challenges...](https://www.remixinstitute.com/blog/business-ai-for-small-to-medium-sized-businesses-with-remixautoml/#.XX-lD2ZlD8A)